Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The BPT map of the galaxy reveals strong AGN dominance in the radiation from a Seyfert core.
 In the nuclear ring, there is a slightly reduced AGN contribution, coinciding with the region with low velocity dispersion, suggestive of the nuclear ring being fed by the inflowing gas.
 In literature, the galaxy is described as having a rejuvenated nucleus with a young central stellar population based on luminosity-weighted ages \citep{Annibali_2007}, and this is further associated with the potential gas inflow within the central region towards the AGN \citep{Annibali_2010,Marino_11}.
 Therefore, the interpretation of the coherent structures being extended shocks propagating towards the nucleus appears to align with these findings.

 Generally, the overall emission in NGC\,3489 seems to be of an AGN nature, but the gas flow is not affected by the AGN.
-The galaxy presents signatures of extended shocks, exhibiting relatively large deprojected amplitudes throughout these signatures.
+The galaxy exhibits coherent structures extending over several hundred parsecs, which are outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, with deprojected residual velocity magnitudes reaching up to $\sim$40\kms.
+We therefore associate these features with signatures of extended shocks.